 - While many female characters in Exalted can dress up and kick ass in an undeniably stylish manner, there are several martial arts that work extra well with finery.
 In fact, many of the higher-level styles do not work in armor, and one - Dreaming Pearl Courtesan Style - specifically uses fans, sashes, shawls, and the like as its style weapons.

-- Cecille of Arc Rise Fantasia punched her way through enemies, while wearing a fancy blue dress.
+- Cecille of Arc Rise Fantasia punched her way through enemies, while wearing a frilly blue dress.
 The sisters Paula and Luna use weapons, but still fancy clothes.
 Luna uses a very pretty Parasol of Pain.

 - Rachel Alucard in BlazBlue wears a frilled up Elegant Gothic Lolita dress, in a Fighting Game.